 Writing and Reading

-For the incoming class of Fall 2020, the FDU writing faculty have developed a Writing Placement Survey to collect students’ feedback regarding your past experiences with reading, writing, and study skills.
+For the incoming students of Spring 2021, the FDU writing faculty have developed a Writing Placement Survey to collect students’ feedback regarding your past experiences with reading, writing, and study skills.
 Information collected from the survey will be used only for the purposes of placement into writing and/or reading courses which will optimize your success during your first semester at FDU.

 If you have either not taken the SAT or ACT test or if you have not submitted your scores, you will be required to submit a writing sample/essay.
 Once you begin the survey, you will not be able to exit and return, so be sure that you have enough time to complete it before you begin.
 It is a good idea to make sure that you will have a quiet, uninterrupted workspace for the time needed.
 All pertinent information (including the survey link and information about submitting the writing sample/survey) will be sent to your student FDU email address.
 If you do not have an FDU email address, call us at (973) 443-8538.